-Art Studio 2D and 3D - Mixed Media VISUAL ARTS 9 MVA-09
+Art Studio 2D and 3D - Mixed Media

-CLICK HERE Learn through a variety of fun activities, designed to develop creativity, techniques, and the ability to communicate ideas visually.
+culckhere Learn through a variety of fun activities, designed to develop creativity, techniques, and the ability to communicate ideas visually.
 Create both 2D and 3D projects with a variety of processes such as: drawing, painting, collage, printmaking, clay, textiles, etc. Use a sketchbook.
 Self-reflect.
 Experience a fieldtrip or artist in resident project.